spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 an already loaded model.
 In the decorator we point out the preloader function using the `preloader` parameter.
 `preloader_params` is a list of parameter names from the annotator, which the preloader needs as arguments.
-In this case it's only one: the `model` parameter. `preloader_target` points to a single parameter name of the annotator, which is the one that will recieve the return value from the preloader function.
+In this case it's only one: the `model` parameter. `preloader_target` points to a single parameter name of the annotator, which is the one that will receive the return value from the preloader function.

 When using the `sparv preload` command with this annotator, the preloader function will be run only once, and every time the annotator is used, it will get the preloaded model via the `model_preloaded` parameter.